-Standard neoclassical theory is characterized by a 'double neutrality': the nature of the technical assets employed in production does not influence property rights and, vice versa, the property right structure does not influence technology.
-However, technological innovations and changes in the composition of productive sectors have an important role in the evolution of the property rights structure of an economy and, vice versa, the nature of the owners influences the features of the technical assets2 employed in production.
+Abstract - In standard neoclassical theory a double neutrality holds: the nature of the technical assets employed in production does not influence property rights and vice versa the property right structure does not influence the technology adopted by the organization.
+However, empirical evidence shows that changes in the technical assets employed in the economy have an important role on the evolution of its property right structure and that, vice versa, the characteristics of the owning and controlling agents influence the nature of the resources employed in production.